eliasgoodale/Kaggle_Housing_Prices/README.md

 > In this project we are using linear regression to predict property sale price in dollars of houses from the input data sets containing 79 features describing almost every aspect of residential homes in Ames, Iowa

 > Output file contains a list home IDs followed by the predicted sale price of the model

+To view the problem statement on Kaggle go to: https://www.kaggle.com/c/house-prices-advanced-regression-techniques